All India Institute of Ayurveda

+have an international collaborative centre for global promotion and research in Ayurveda.

 History

 The proposal for the establishment of AIIA at New Delhi originated from then-Prime Minister Atal Bihari Vajpayee's declaration to establish a state-of-the-art National Ayurveda Hospital at the ceremony of Vaidya Ram Narayan Sharma Memorial Award Distribution on 5 May 2000, under the aegis of All India Ayurveda Congress.

-The cornerstone of the institute was laid in 2007 upon approval of the Finance Ministry in 2003.
+The cornerstone of the institute was laid in 2007 upon approval of the Ministry of Finance in 2003.
 The Government of India recommended the proposal to develop the institute focused on R&D, safety evaluation, and quality standards of Ayurveda medicines.
 The institute has been providing out-patient services since 2009.
-In 2014, the Government of India established the Ministry of Ayush and AIIA Delhi, an autonomous institute under the Ministry of AYUSH.
+In 2014, the Government of India established the Ministry of Ayush and AIIA Delhi, an autonomous institute under the Ministry of Ayush.
 AIIA was first inaugurated in October 2010.
 Prime Minister of India, Narendra Modi, inaugurated the Institute for a second time in 2017.

 AIIA is the publisher of the Journal of Ayurveda Case Reports (AyuCaRe), a quarterly peer-reviewed journal.

+List of Institutes

+Currently the only AIIA is the AIIA Delhi.
+A satellite center of AIIA Delhi was established in Goa.
+In the 2026 Union budget of India, it was announced to create 3 new AIIA.